genesiscommunitysuccess/docs/docs/tutorials/building-an-application/set-up-permissions.md

     update USER_ATTRIBUTES_BY_USER_NAME

 The generic permissioning settings have been set in place, and are stored in **auth-permissions.auto.xml** in **generated/cfg**.
-The next time GENESIS_AUTH_MANAGER and GENESIS_AUTH_PERMS are started they will consider the new configuration.
+The next time GENESIS_AUTH_MANAGER and GENESIS_AUTH_PERMS are started, they will use these settings.

 Now go to the **-view-dictionary.kts** file and add the COUNTERPARTY_ID field to ENHANCED_TRADE_VIEW as this field will be used to verify permissions.